Auxilor/auxilor.github.io/docs/ecoskills/skills.md

 This means that when you reach level 10 in this skill, the command to give you 5000 will be executed.
 The placeholder %player% will be replaced with the player's name.
 You can add multiple commands for a level by having multiple entries for that level.

+If you don't specify a level, the command will apply to all levels.

 ## Messages and GUI

 By default, players are sent a message when they level up a skill